ProjectPhysX/FluidX3D/README.md

 - <details><summary>I need more memory than my GPU can offer.
 Can I run FluidX3D on my CPU as well?</summary><br>Yes.
 You only need to install the <a href="https://github.com/intel/llvm/releases/tag/2022-09">OpenCL Runtime for Intel CPUs</a>.<br><br></details>

 - <details><summary>In the benchmarks you list some very expensive hardware.
-How do you get access to that?</summary><br>I'm a scientist (PhD candidate in computational physics) and I use FluidX3D for my research, so I have access to BZHPC, SuperMUC-NG and JURECA-DC supercomputers.<br><br></details>
+How do you get access to that?</summary><br>As a PhD candidate in computational physics, I used FluidX3D for my research, so I had access to BZHPC, SuperMUC-NG and JSC JURECA-DC supercomputers.<br><br></details>

 ### Graphics